cdapio/cdap/cdap-docs/introduction/source/index.rst

      :widths: 80 20
      :stub-columns: 1

-     * - Send data to the Stream
+     * - Send data to the stream
        -

   .. list-table::